-Summer Session I May 22-June 30 Summer Session II July 3-August 11
+Summer Session I May 21-June 29 Summer Session II July 2-August 10

 Students who register at more than one UH campus should pay particular attention to deadlines as they may vary from campus to campus.
-Each campus website or contact the Admissions and Records Office at the campus offering the course.
+Please refer to each campus website or contact the Admissions and Records Office at the campus offering the course.